Moeomu/blog/content/post/2022-10-20-ProblemSummaryInstallUbuntuOnAsusStrixScarG532/index.md

 ### Sound is not adjustable

-> Description: The sound is not adjustable, can only be 0 or maximum.
+> Description: The master volume is not adjustable, can only be mute or maximum.

 1. Edit `/usr/share/pulseaudio/alsa-mixer/paths/analog-output.conf.common`
 2. Add the following to the front of `[Element PCM]`